azariadr/vba-number-to-words/README.md

 > Pro-Tip: To use this in *every* Word document, paste the code under the "Normal" project in the VBA Editor sidebar instead of "Document1".

 ---
-Built with ☕ and a passion for efficiency.